Renal Vein Thrombosis

 Medical Care

-Symptomatic treatment includes diuretics and angiotensin-converting enzyme inhibitors (ACEIs) or angiotensin II receptor blockers (ARBs) to decrease proteinuria from nephrotic syndrome.
-Urinary protein is injurious to the renal tubules.
-ACEIs and ARBs decrease urine protein through an effect on efferent arteriolar pressure.
-Titrate to as high a dose as tolerated.
-If a combination of ACEIs and ARBs lowers protein excretion more than either does alone, the two types of medication should be used together.
-Decreasing protein loss in the urine decreases hypercoagulability.
+Treatment of the underlying disease process remains a critical aspect of management.
+For example, symptomatic treatment includes diuretics and angiotensin-converting enzyme inhibitors (ACEIs) or angiotensin-receptor blockers (ARBs) to reduce proteinuria from nephrotic syndrome; urinary protein is injurious to the renal tubules.
+Reduction of protein loss in the urine also decreases hypercoagulability.
+ACEIs and ARBs reduce urine protein by exerting an effect on efferent arteriolar pressure and are titrated to as high a dose as the patient can tolerate.
+If a combination of ACEIs and ARBs lowers protein excretion more than either does alone, then the two medications should be used together.

-Atorvastatin may be helpful.
-A study by Bianchi suggested that atorvastatin decreases the rate of progression of kidney disease, proteinuria, and hypercholesterolemia.[15]
+Atorvastatin may also be a useful adjuvant therapy.
+Bianchi et al suggested that atorvastatin could decrease the rate of progression of kidney disease, proteinuria, and hypercholesterolemia.[15]

-Cyclosporine has demonstrated benefit in early trials for treatment of membranous nephropathy.
-Cure of the underlying nephropathy reverses nephrotic syndrome and renal vein thrombosis (RVT).
+Cyclosporine has also demonstrated benefit in early trials for treatment of membranous nephropathy.
+Cure of the underlying nephropathy reverses nephrotic syndrome and RVT.

-The indicators for thrombolysis in the setting of RVT are unclear.
-No data are available comparing thrombolytic therapy with anticoagulation.[16]
-In pulmonary embolic disease from other causes, thrombolytics are indicated in the setting of pulmonary hypertension (as found during examination or discovered by echocardiography).
-Catheter-based techniques for rapid delivery of thrombolytics in the setting of acute or refractory RVT have been described.[17, 18, 19]
+Indications for systemic thrombolysis in the setting of RVT are unclear.
+No data are available comparing thrombolytic therapy with anticoagulation in this setting.[16]
+In pulmonary embolism (PE) from other causes, thrombolytics are indicated in the setting of pulmonary hypertension (diagnosed on examination or by echocardiography).
+Catheter-based techniques for rapid delivery of thrombolytics in the setting of acute or refractory RVT have also been described.[17, 18, 19, 20]

 Surgical Care